-We spoke while the tea simmered, while it turned red and then pink with the milk, and then we sat down to the twenty-third cup of nun chai.
+Kate and I spoke while the tea simmered.
+We watched it turn a rusty red colour.
+Then pink as it mixed with milk.
+Finally we sat down to the twenty-third cup of nun chai.

-We looked over some photos I had taken in Kashmir.
-Kate saw the landscape, the green, the snow-capped mountains, the river in Sopore, she saw beautiful houses high up on the side of a mountain and she saw some of my friend’s faces.
+We looked at photos I had taken in Kashmir.
+Kate saw the landscape, the green, the snow-capped mountains.
+She saw the river in Sopore.
+She saw beautiful houses high up on the side of a mountain and she saw some of my friend’s faces.

-I had seen the security forces, thousands and thousands of them.
-On street corners, on top of buildings, in their barracks, in trucks, tanks and cars, in orchids, under trees and by the rivers.
+I had seen the soldiers, thousands and thousands of them.
+On street corners, on top of buildings, in their barracks, in trucks, tanks and cars, in orchards, under trees and by the rivers.

 I had seen the smashed windows of a home.
-And broken mirrors inside a bedroom.
+And a bedroom with three broken mirrors.

 I had seen bullet holes in the walls outside.

-I had seen kilometres and kilometres of concertina barbed wire.
+I had seen kilometres and kilometres and kilometres of concertina barbed wire.

 I had seen stones fill the ground of an almost empty street.

 I had seen a line of security forces block that street; brown uniformed men with plastic shields.

 I had seen stones flying through the air.